Hello World in Modula-2

 | |

-Notice the period after Name - program modules end with . while definition and implementation modules end with just the module name.
+Notice the period after Name - all Modula-2 modules (program, definition, and implementation) end with the module name followed by a period.

 Case Sensitivity